Executive BoardMeet PACC911's Executive Board

 Tina has been involved in animal welfare as a volunteer for many of our local organizations since 2003.
 Alongside serving our PACC911 Advisory Board, She is also the Board Vice President for Chuck Waggin’ Pet Food Pantry, a division of PACC911.

 Tina has built a career as a nonprofit fundraiser and holds her Certified Fundraising Executive (CFRE) designation.
 She’s worked for the Arizona Humane Society, Arizona Animal Welfare League and was Executive Director of The Arizona Pet Project (formerly Friends of Animal Care & Control).
 A founding board member of Lost Our Home Pet Foundation, she has served as their Board Vice President.
 Tina was also a Chief Development Officer for Save the Family Foundation, an organization serving homeless, veteran and working poor families in Maricopa County.
-She is the current Director of Major and Legacy Gifts for Child Crisis Arizona.

 Extremely passionate about the cause of animal welfare and those without a voice, Tina typically fosters senior and special needs chihuahuas.
 Her home includes eight chihuahuas, three cats and one boyfriend.